sergiodxa/sergiodxa.com/content/tutorials/upload-images-in-remix-apps.md

         },
         // Store the images in the public/img folder
         directory: "./public/img",
-        // By default `unstable_createFileUploadHandler` add a number to the file
+        // By default, `unstable_createFileUploadHandler` adds a number to the file
-        // names if there's another with the same name, by disabling it we replace
+        // names if there's another with the same name; by disabling it, we replace
         // the old file
         avoidFileConflicts: false,
         // Use the actual filename as the final filename